JwbaDev/cog-sdxl-webui/README.md

 <img src="images/ComfyUI_00852_.png" alt="Comfy node image" width="400"/>

 Put the lora in the comfy lora folder.
-Them put the embeding.pti in the embedings folder and make use of them as shown in the comfy image above.
+Then put the embeding.pti in the embedings folder and make use of them as shown in the comfy image above.

 ### Training a quick Model